-Travis-CI will run the flake8 tool and report any stylistic errors in your code.
-Therefore, it is helpful before submitting code to run the check yourself on the diff:
+CircleCI will run the ‘black’ code formatting tool and report any stylistic errors in your code.
+Therefore, it is helpful before submitting code to run the formatter yourself:

 pandas-gbq is serious about testing and strongly encourages contributors to embrace test-driven development (TDD).
 This development process “relies on the repetition of a very short development cycle: first the developer writes an (initially failing) automated test case that defines a desired improvement or new function, then produces the minimum amount of code to pass that test.”
 So, before actually writing any code, you should write your tests.
 Often the test can be taken from the original GitHub issue.
 However, it is always worth considering additional use cases and writing corresponding tests.